ProIntegritate/GreyHackGame/README.md

 sshbrute          - A SSH Bruteforcer sweeper           - A script to sweep complete subnets for Bank.txt.
 Fast, but has some issues. portscanner       - A basic portscanner.
-Not needed since NMAP exists in the game, written for fun. services          - A services enable/disabler (Only affects lib files that starts with "lib*"). verscan           - Scans a subnet for port and service version number to quickly find vulnerable hosts.
+Not needed since NMAP exists in the game, written for fun. verscan           - Scans a subnet for port and service version number to quickly find vulnerable hosts. services          - A services enable/disabler (Only affects lib files that starts with "lib*"). harden            - Harden, locks down your system a bit better.

 ** Attack tools ** (Add your own exploits) change.passwd     - Generic tool for changing password on hosts, supports multiple services.